1.3.2 Bylaws of the Board of Trustees

 The Executive Committee shall be composed of the chair, vice chair, chairs of standing committees, the last Board chair if still serving as an active Board member, and the president as an ex officio member.

-The Educational Policy Committee shall recommend to the board action on major curricular and educational policy issues, and on faculty personnel policies.
+The Educational Affairs Committee shall be charged with recommending to the board action on major curricular and educational policy issues, and on faculty personnel policies.
+The committee shall review the long term analyses of retention and graduation rates.
 The committee shall also recommend to the board candidates for degrees, tenure, promotion, emeritus/a status and honorary degrees in accordance with College procedures and upon recommendation of the president.
-It shall perform such other duties as may from time to time be assigned to it by the Board of Trustees or Executive Committee.
+Recognizing that the IC educational experience encompasses academic and all aspects of campus life, the Committee shall recommend to the board action on policy and oversight in respect to student services and campus life functions, athletics, residential life, civility and campus community issues.
+It shall perform such other duties as may from time to time be assigned to it by the Board of Trustees or by the Executive Committee.

 The Audit Committee shall be charged with recommending to the board each year the independent public accountants to be selected by the board to examine the books and records of the College for that year; to determine the planned audit scope with the auditors; to study and review the results of the auditors’ examination, including financial statements, opinions, comments and recommendations made by the auditors; to review with administrative officers and the independent auditors, current accounting policies or proposed changes to same; make a report and recommendation to the Board of Trustees at the first available meeting after receipt of the auditors’ report; to review conflict of interest policies and reported conflict of interests by board members, the president and vice-presidents; and to assess the adequacy of internal controls, risk management systems and compliance with applicable legal and regulatory requirements.
 The committee shall perform such other duties as may from time to time be assigned to it by the Board of Trustees or by the Executive Committee.
 Audit Committee Charter.